aws/s2n-tls/bindings/rust/bench/README.md

 ## Setup

 Setup is easy!
-Just have OpenSSL installed and generate Rust bindings for s2n-tls using `bindings/rust/generate.sh`.
+Just have OpenSSL installed, generate Rust bindings for s2n-tls using `../generate.sh`, and generate certs using `certs/generate_certs.sh`.

 ## Running benchmarks